olgam4/articles/process/mob/README.md

 ## So are you convinced?

-In the beginning, I told you that pair programming is dead.
-I think it has evolved: sometimes, doing it might be the solution, but more often that not, mob programming beats it in most ways.
-Try it with your team.
-In your next meeting, instead of "thinking and planning what you will be doing in the next few days"...
+In the beginning, I told you that pair programming was dead.
+I think it has evolved: sometimes, doing it might be the solution, but more often that not, mob programming beats it in every way.
+I can only suggest that you try it with your team.
+To start off smoothly, in your next meeting, instead of "thinking and planning what you will be doing in the next few days"...
 Just share your screen and mob!

 ---